Best practices for mitigating call transfer risk

 In our first article dedicated to call transfer strategies, we discussed how call transfers can be an efficient way to allocate resources, only connect with interested leads, and improve ROI.
-Call transfers are an important component of a diverse and comprehensive lead acquisition strategy, but as with any aspect of lead acquisition, it is not without risk.
+As a refresher, a call transfer occurs when a call center or lead generator connects a consumer directly to another party, often a buyer or advertiser, during a live phone call.
+Transfers are typically classified as:

 Risks associated with call transfers